On

 ended his candidacy, and Gov. Wallace played no further leadership

 role in the AIP.
-The seed, however, had been sewn, and the state
+The seed, however, had been sown, and the state

 party organization was able to cultivate it, enabling the American